noah/riddim/README.md

 ## Networking

-RiDDiM maintains an internal list of mp3s that it plays in sequential order, just like a digital jukebox.
+riddim maintains an internal list of mp3s that it plays in sequential order, just like a digital jukebox.
 It accepts two types of
 connections: